 If you plan to bake the empanadas, you will also need baking sheets and a pastry brush to brush on the egg wash.

-This empanada dough is freezer friendly.
+Great news – this empanada dough is freezer friendly!

 I recommend stacking the discs with squares of parchment paper in between them so they don't stick.

-Wrap tightly but gently in plastic wrap and thaw completely before using.
+Wrap tightly (but gently) in plastic wrap and thaw completely before using.

 Buen provecho,